anttisalonen/progbook/rst/sud4.rst

 Working with "this"
 ===================

-In C++, "this" is a keyword that is a pointer to the current object.
+In C++, "this" is a keyword which means a pointer to the current object.
 In our case, it allows us to make a copy of our object.
 Here's an example use:

 .. code-block:: cpp
     :linenos: